-Do you want to start a youtube channel as an individual or Brand?
+Do you want to start a YouTube channel as an individual or Brand?
 Because you want to reach out to the potential audience who can follow you or your brand genuinely so that the audience can buy products from you.

-It doesn’t matter if you want to build a personal brand or a company brand, at the end of the day, you are looking for how much money and views you generated through your videos.
+It doesn’t matter if you want to build a personal brand or a company brand, at the end of the day, you are looking for how much money and views you generate through your videos.

-- Is starting a youtube channel a good idea?
+- Is starting a YouTube channel a good idea?

-- How to set up my youtube channel as a beginner?
+- How to set up my YouTube channel as a beginner?

-- What should I post on my youtube channel?
+- What should I post on my YouTube channel?

-- How to plan content for my youtube channel?
+- How to plan content for my YouTube channel?

-- How to create quality videos on my youtube channel?
+- How to create quality videos on my YouTube channel?

-- How to do SEO that beats the youtube algorithm?
+- How to do SEO that beats the YouTube algorithm?

-- How to grow my youtube channel?
+- How to grow my YouTube channel?

-- How to start making money from my youtube channel as soon as possible?
+- How to start making money from my YouTube channel as soon as possible?

-Most people don’t know about this and get lost in the youtube algorithm things but as a digital marketing expert, I can guide you about creating a successful youtube channel with my 5 years of experience.
+Most people don’t know about this and get lost in the YouTube algorithm things but as a digital marketing expert, I can guide you about creating a successful YouTube channel with my 5 years of experience.